While Stability Lasts: A Stochastic Model of Non-Custodial Stablecoins: Model

 We take the speculator's collateral at stake at the start of time $t+1$ to be $\bar N_t = N_{t-1}$ minus any collateral liquidation that happens at time $t$.
 This is consistent with the speculator's collateral being blocked: it cannot be used to repurchase STBL in the same step.
-This means that the speculator (1) has an outside amount (or is able to borrow) to repurchase STBL if $\Delta_t<0$ and then alter repays this from unlocking collateral and (2) can't post proceeds of new STBL issuance ($\Delta_t>0$) as collateral within the same step.
+This means that the speculator (1) has an outside amount (or is able to borrow) to repurchase STBL if $\Delta_t<0$ and then later repays this from unlocking collateral and (2) can't post proceeds of new STBL issuance ($\Delta_t>0$) as collateral within the same step.

 While there are settings in which we could alternatively use $N_t$ as the collateral at stake at the start of $t+1$ (e.g., if flash loans are used), the choice of $N_{t-1}$ additionally leads to a simpler exposition of results as it decouples the collateral from the decision variable.
-This said, the general methods and results would extend into the setting with $N_t$ collateral, as we discuss in the Appendix [refer to section].